imanghafoori1/laravel-widgetize/README.md

 ###How to leverage a Widget Object?

-In your typical controller method we should instanciate our widget class and pass the object to our view:
+In your typical controller methods (or somewhere else) we may instanciate our widget classes and pass the resulting object to our view like this:
 ```php

 use \App\Widgets\RecentProductsWidget;